marcusgia2505/classsExGameInstructions/docs/042_elements.rst

 .. image:: _static/Winner.PNG
     :alt:  300p

 A winning notification is necessary for games with monetary payoff.
-The players who are randomly drawn receive a winning notification as well as a code to cash in their earnings.
+The participants who are randomly drawn receive a winning notification as well as a code to cash in their earnings.
 You can adapt the message that is displayed in the winning notification.
 The amount of earnings can be determined in the field “Payoff(variable) in €”.
 Besides a fix amount, you can also enter a variable that is calculated beforehand.
 If, for example, the variable “$payoff;” is calculated in a programme during the game, you can enter this variable in the earnings field.

-	Tip: The winning notification can only be displayed if you also define a [[Winners'_Draw|winner's draw]] on the lecturer side.
+	Hint: The winning notification can only be displayed if you also define a [[Winners'_Draw|winner's draw]] on the lecturer side.
 Otherwise no winner can be determined.

 Clicking on the little info circles above the boxes will show you what will be displayed if you leave the boxes blank.

 	Important: Payoffs per game are restricted to 100€ per default.
 If you need higher payoffs, you have to overwrite the variable $maxWin in a global program (e.g. $maxWin=1000;).

-Payoff Matrix Game (only for players)
+Payoff Matrix Game (only for participants)
 ~~~~~~~~~~~~~~~~~~

 .. image:: _static/Matrixpay.JPG
     :alt:  300p

 This element helps display the payoff for a two role game easily with a matrix.
 Alternatively, you can also do this through a program.
-In this element, you need to specify which input field contains the decision of the respective player for the row player and for the column player.
+In this element, you need to specify which input field contains the decision of the respective participant for the row participant and for the column participant.
 The labels of the matrix are determined by the specified input fields.
-In the table, you enter the payoff for the row player first followed by the payoff for the column player.
+In the table, you enter the payoff for the row participant first followed by the payoff for the column participant.
 The payoff is stored as variable $payoff; which can then be used for the winning notification or further calculations.

 Contract